 Susan discovered agility in 2008 with Leo, her Grand Champion Portuguese Water Dog.
 Leo earned his MACH title (Master Agility Champion) in 2015.
 His daughter Sensay earned her MACH the following year.
 Currently Susan is training a Miniature Poodle puppy, Reno, to become her next agility “star.”

 Susan has been teaching Agility Foundation classes for five years, three of which have been at Animal Humane.
 She is excited about the expansion of our agility program with its beautiful grass fields, excellent instructors, and state of the art equipment.
 Even if competition is not a goal, Susan hopes that more people will discover the fun and greater bond they can develop with their canine companion with agility training.

 Trevor Driggs, CPDT-KA

-Trevor is the Manager of Animal Humane New Mexico’s Behavior Department and a certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA).
+Trevor is the Operations Director of The Center at Animal Humane and a certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA).
 He has 5+ years of experience teaching obedience classes as well as private 1-on-1 training with pet parents.
 Working in an animal shelter gave him the opportunity to work with troubled pets and pinpoint positive reinforcement methods that proved to be effective in altering their behavior.